Fancy a family-sized GT with corrosion-proof bodywork and V6 power? Look no further than the Reliant Scimitar GTE

 Suspension, steering and brakes

-Check that the brakes don’t pull the vehicle to the left or right, which may suggest one or more of them are not working.
-If the pedal feels hard or the brakes seem to stay on after braking and letting go of the pedal, the servo may have failed: this isn’t cheap to replace at around £400.
-A brake master cylinder is similarly expensive at around £200–300.
+If the pedal feels hard or the brakes seem to stay on after braking and letting go of the pedal, the servo may have failed: a replacement with Scimitar brackets can be had for around £185.
+A brake master cylinder is quite expensive at around £200–£300.

 With rack-and-pinion steering fitted to all models, power steering became an option from 1976 onwards with the introduction of the SE6.
 In all cases, check the steering is smooth to operate and not notchy or vague.
 If power steering is fitted, there’s a belt-driven pump on the front of the engine, so check around it and the pipework routed to the steering rack for fluid leaks.